-Significant areas of the world have established a hypersonic, evacuated tube transport system connecting their major population centres.* Its routes primarily extend throughout Russia, Northern Europe, Canada and the US.
+Much of the world has now established a hypersonic, evacuated tube transport system connecting major population centres.* Its routes extend primarily throughout Russia, Northern Europe, Canada and the US.
 These trains are more advanced versions of the slower, simpler prototypes first introduced decades previously.*

 One of the main issues designers had to contend with was the problem of safety.
 At such high speeds, even the slightest bump in the track or misalignment could end in disaster.
 In addition, the sheer size of the tube systems means that engineers have to deal with the movements of tectonic plates – a particular problem when crossing fault lines.
 In order to deal with this and disasters such as earthquakes, an immense system of gyroscopes and adjusters are maintained along the length of each route.
 These are controlled by an automated system of computers receiving constant streams of weather and seismic data, adjusting and bracing the track in real time.
 Leaks into the vacuum are managed through a combination of self-healing materials and redundant plating.

 The late 21st century is a bleak, fragile time for humanity, with much rebuilding to do.
 However, the resurgence of international travel (following a collapse in earlier decades) is contributing once more to a homogenization between stable countries, with ease of transport bringing the world closer together.
-One particular area in which it helps is the rapid movement and resettling of refugees affected by climate-related disasters.
+One particular area in which this helps is for rapid movement and resettling of refugees affected by climate-related disasters.

 Antarctica is among the fastest growing areas in the world